(Age) warts and skin tags

 Warts on hands and feet (Verruca vulgares et plantares)

-These viral warts are mainly localised on the palms of the hands and soles of the feet, whitish to skin-coloured, usually pea-sized warts.
+Viral warts are mainly localized on the palms of the hands and soles of the feet, whitish to skin-coloured, usually the size of a pea.

-Transmission takes place through direct contact with the body and grease or – when localised on the feet – indirectly via moist, warm surfaces, such as bathroom mats, in swimming pools or saunas.
+Virus warts are transmitted through direct physical contact, smear contact or – if localized on the feet – indirectly via warm, damp surfaces such as bathroom mats, in swimming pools or in the sauna.

-Due to the continuous stress on the soles of the feet, these grow into the depth of the heel or sole of the foot and can be painful when walking (so-called plantar warts).
+Due to the continuous strain on the soles of the feet, these grow into the depth of the heel or sole of the foot and can be painful when walking (so-called plantar warts).

 Genital warts (Condylomata acuminata)

-This type of virus warts the genital and anal area.
-Unprotected sexual intercourse favours transmission.
-In women, HPV 16, 18, 31, 33, 35 in particular are so-called high-risk viruses and can promote the development of cervical cancer.
+Genital warts are a type of viral wart and affect the genital and anal area.
+Unprotected sexual intercourse favors transmission.
+In women, HPV 16, 18, 31, 33, 35, so-called high-risk viruses, are particularly involved and can promote the development of cervical cancer (cervical carcinoma).

-There are several ways to treat HPV-transmitted viral warts.
+There are various ways to treat viral warts.

-Commercially available solutions or cold stamps are supposed to destroy the viral warts directly.
-Since the viruses are not only in the warts but also microscopically in the skin, these treatment options are often not promising.
-The warts quickly grow again due to the presence of viral remnants.
+Commercially available solutions or cold stamps are supposed to destroy the virus warts directly.
+As the viruses are not only located in the warts, but also microscopically in the skin, these treatment options are often not promising.
+The warts quickly grow back due to the virus residues present.

-The most effective treatment option is laser treatment.
-In the case of large warts, after a short pre-treatment with an anaesthetic ointment, it may be necessary to remove them superficially, e.g. with a sharp spoon.
+The most effective treatment option for viral warts is laser treatment.
+In the case of large warts, it may be necessary to first remove them superficially – e.g. with a sharp spoon – after a short pre-treatment with an anesthetic ointment.

-Then the wart is gently removed by the ablative function of the laser and the remaining virus particles under the skin are destroyed by heat.
+The ablative function of the laser then gently removes the wart and the heat destroys the remaining virus particles under the skin.

-Often a follow-up treatment with a prescription solution is necessary to increase the treatment success after a laser treatment and to prevent a recurrence of the wart(s).
+Follow-up treatment with a prescription solution is often necessary to increase the success of treatment after laser treatment and to prevent recurrence of the warts.

 Age warts (Verruca seborrhoica)

-These are usually black or brown pigmented skin changes with a fissured surface that occur in patients of advanced age.
-Microscopically, these are so-called horny cysts and horny pearls that store pigment but do not produce any pigment themselves!
-It is important to distinguish these from melanoma (black skin cancer).
+Microscopically, these are so-called horn cysts and horn pearls, which store pigment but do not produce any pigment themselves.
+It is important to distinguish these age-related warts from melanoma (black skin cancer).

 The diagnosis is made on the basis of the clinical picture (below).

-The most effective treatment option is laser treatment.
-In the case of large warts, after a short pre-treatment with an anesthetic ointment, it may be necessary to first remove them superficially – e.g. with a sharp spoon.
+The most effective treatment option for age-related warts is to remove the wart with a laser.
+In the case of large (age) warts, it may be necessary to first remove them superficially – e.g. with a sharp spoon – after a short pre-treatment with an anesthetic ointment.

-The wart is then gently removed by the ablative function of the laser.
+The wart is then gently removed using the ablative function of the laser.

 The Erbium: YAG laser is the gold standard for highly precise, fully ablative or fractional ablation of the skin.

-The laser is used for surgical treatment and is well suited to selectively remove unwanted tissue without damaging surrounding tissue.
-Treatment with erbium laser does not leave scars on superficial skin lesions.
+The laser is used for surgical treatment and is well suited to selectively removing unwanted tissue without damaging surrounding tissue.
+Erbium laser treatment does not leave any scars on superficial skin changes.

-The treated skin areas are covered with a plaster or small bandage after the procedure.
-In the course of the next few days, a crust forms which falls off after about 10 days, so that the wound healing is completed with new skin tissue.
+The treated skin areas are treated with a plaster or a small bandage after the procedure.
+Over the next few days, a crust forms, which falls off after about 10 days, so that the wound healing is completed with new skin tissue.

-The use of the Erbium laser in fractionated mode has a similar effect for non-surgical upper and lower eyelid lifting, as well as for facial skin rejuvenation or the treatment of acne scars.
+The use of the erbium laser in fractional mode for non-surgical upper and lower eyelid tightening, facial skin rejuvenation and the treatment of acne scars has a similar effect.

 Duration